wendyverdonk93/docs/content/integrations/accounting and bookkeeping/e-boekhouden/_index.md

 ### e-Boekhouden Import MultiSafepay

-If you would like to import a MultiSafapay accountant export, we would like to kindly ask you to visit our partner's website. [e-Boekhouden](https://www.e-boekhouden.nl/contact) will assist you directly in this.
+If you would like to import a MultiSafepay accountant export, we would like to kindly ask you to visit our partner's website. [e-Boekhouden](https://www.e-boekhouden.nl/contact) will assist you directly in this.

 ### Accountant Report Export